FDA Approves Esketamine Nasal Spray For Hard-To-Treat Depression

 Charney was part of the team that first showed two decades ago that ketamine could treat depression.
 He also is named as co-inventor on patents filed by the Icahn School of Medicine relating to the treatment for treatment-resistant depression, suicidal ideation and other disorders.

-Esketamine, developed by Johnson & Johnson, will be administered as a nasal spray and used in conjunction with an oral antidepressant.
+Esketamine, developed by Johnson & Johnson, will be administered as a nasal spray and be used in conjunction with an oral antidepressant.
 It will be marketed under the brand name Spravato.
 The FDA has approved it for patients who have failed to respond adequately to at least two other drugs.

 That means about 5 million of the 16 million people in the U.S. with major depression might benefit from esketamine, said Courtney Billington, president of Janssen Neuroscience, a unit of Johnson & Johnson.